Close Icon

 All those little extras that our guests love make a holiday feel like a real luxurious break away.
 If you can achieve this feeling with your interior design, chances are you’ll get bookings regardless of the location.
 We all want to feel the WOW factor when we browse through the all-important photos.

-Try and consider your surroundings when choosing your interior style.
+To make your holiday cottage stand out, consider your surroundings when choosing your interior style.
 For example, if your cottage is based near a forest, take inspiration from the countryside and keep the country character of the cottage.
-Lots of guests visiting the Lakes look for the modern country style as they are eager to be in the countryside.
+Lots of guests visiting the Lake District look for the modern country style as they are eager to be in the countryside.
 Modern fittings do well in towns, as this reflects the surroundings well too.

 Interior Design

-We recently had a chat with Anoushka Lancaster, Interior Designer and owner of two cottage experiences from our sister company, John Bray Cornish Holidays.
+We chatted with Anoushka Lancaster, Interior Designer and owner of two cottage experiences from our sister company, John Bray Cornish Holidays.
 Anoushka owns Hillside & Rose Cottage, in Port Isaac North Cornwall.
 We asked her what she thinks makes a great holiday home.

 “We all want to wake up in the morning on our holidays and feel happy.
 A playfully decorated home can achieve that.
 It’s all about creating an atmosphere from the moment a guest arrives at the cottage, making them feel welcome and curious about what their holiday will bring.
 It can be a real escape from normality and our every-day stresses and strains.
 Its’ all about little touches too, things that make a guest feel you’ve really thought about their stay and how to make it special.
 My aim is to create a space that is joyous and relaxing, somewhere different from your home environment, perhaps even something that makes you chuckle!